paulelliott/fabrication/README.markdown

       type "LLC"
     end

+The callbacks will be stacked when inheriting from other fabricators.
+For example, when you define something like this:

+    Fabricator(:user) do
+      after_create { |user| user.confirm! }
+    end

+    Fabricator(:admin, :from => :user) do
+      after_create { |user| user.make_admin! }
+    end

+When calling `Fabricate(:admin)`, the user callback will be executed first and then the admin callback.

 ### Fabricating ###

 Now that your Fabricators are defined, you can start generating some objects!
 To generate the LLC from the previous example, just do this: